JaneliaSciComp/G4_Display_Tools/docs/protocol-designer.md

 This section will describe in detail how to create an experiment, but if you would like more detailed instructions or run into issues not addressed in this section, please see these tutorials on [creating a condition](protocol-designer_create-condition_tutorial.md) and [creating an experiment](protocol-designer_design-experiment_tutorial.md).

 You can start creating conditions using the files imported in the previous step.
 The easiest starting point is to hit the _Auto-Fill_{:.gui-btn} button.
 This will create a block trial for every pattern imported, as well as create a pre-trial, inter-trial, and post-trial using the first pattern.
-Each trial will default to mode 1 and automatically pair a position function and one analog output function to each pattern (if they exist).
+Each trial will default to mode 1 (unless you are using the G4-1 system, in which case the default mode is 2) and automatically pair a position function and one analog output function to each pattern (if they exist).
 Durations default to double the length of the position function.
 Hitting _Auto-Fill_{:.gui-btn} will produce something like this:

 ![After Auto-fill](assets/protocol-designer_after_auto-fill.png "Main window of the experiment designer after hitting the Auto-Fill button"){:.pop}